Pratas Island: Public buildings

-The library is located on one side of the main plaza, and is the center for soldiers to obtain spiritual nourishment.
+The library is located on one side of the main plaza, and is the center for soldiers to use educational services.
 The library contains more than two thousand books.

 The military post office is Office No. 67.
 The Ministry of Transportation and Communications issued the 'South China Sea Islands Map Stamps' in 1996, as a set of two stamps.
 The inscription 'South China Sea Defense' from the national stone tablet on Pratas Island was printed on the five-dollar stamp, and the 'Defend the South China Sea' inscription from the national stone tablet on Taiping Island was printed on the seventeen-dollar stamp.
 The background was the south China coastline, Taiwan and Hainan Island with the blue sky and sea.
 This was the first time that the ROC had issued stamps with the theme of the South China Sea.

 In 1987 the military and civilian occupants built the 'Pratas Fishermen's Service Station'.
 The station was built in traditional Chinese courtyard house style, and provides convenient services for fishermen and boats in the South China Sea, insuring the fishermen's safety and upholding ROC sovereignty.
 The services provided include lodging, medical rescue, entertainment and supply.
 The station also provides lodging for the scientists who come to conduct research on the island.

 In 2012 National Sun Yat-sen University's Dongsha Atoll Research Station (DARS) was established for biology, biogeochemistry, and oceanography research.